Norfolk Grey

-The Norfolk Grey is a utility breed of chicken that originated near the city of Norwich, in Norfolk, England, in around 1910.
+The Norfolk Grey is a British utility breed of chicken that originated near the city of Norwich, in Norfolk, England, in around 1910.
 The breed was originally created by Frederick W Myhill of Hethel, Wymondham under the name Black Maria.
 It is a rare breed which is currently considered to be at risk by the Rare Breeds Survival Trust.

 History

 The breed was originally created by Myhill before 1914, possibly as early as 1908.
 During the First World War, the breed was allowed to free range while Myhill had departed for military service.
 On return, Myhill discovered that the birds had cross bred with other breeds and the strain had to be recreated.

 The Norfolk Grey was first exhibited under the name Black Maria at the Dairy Show in 1920.
 In 1925, Myhill applied to the Poultry Club of Great Britain in 1925 to have the name changed to Norfolk Grey as the breed did not gain popularity under Black Maria.

 The Norfolk Grey came close to dying out in the early 1970s but a private flock containing 4 birds was found in 1974 and the breed was revived.